kyma-project/kyma/docs/enable_disable_module.md

 This process may take a while, depending on the number of modules.
 The operation was successful if the module Status changed to `READY`.
 </details>
 </div>

+> **TIP:** You can also configure the Kyma CR to enable a module manually.
+For more details, see [Kyma CR](https://github.com/kyma-project/lifecycle-manager/blob/main/docs/technical-reference/api/kyma-cr.md).

 ## Disable a module